rcabralc/user.js/README.md

 * Limit the possibilities to track the user through [web analytics](https://en.wikipedia.org/wiki/Web_analytics)
 * Harden the browser, so it doesn't spill it's guts when asked (have you seen what [BeEF](http://beefproject.com/) can do?)
-* Limit the browser from storing anything even remotely sensitive persistently (mostly just making sure [private browsing][8] is always on)
 * Make sure the browser doesn't reveal too much information to [shoulder surfers](https://en.wikipedia.org/wiki/Shoulder_surfing_%28computer_security%29)
 * Harden the browser's encryption (cipher suites, protocols, trusted CAs)
 * Hopefully limit the attack surface by disabling various features